What is hypothyroidism?

 Adult symptoms

 Adults with hypothyroidism usually suffer from an acquired form of the disease.
-Possible symptoms are, for example
+Possible symptoms include:

 - Exhaustion, weakness, reduced efficiency